"Japan’s problematic debt situation in the 1990s was significantly worse than in the eurozone"

 However, while the nature of the demographic challenge is the same, the magnitude is not.
 While the working-age population has been falling in Japan for much longer than in the eurozone, it is also expected to continue to fall – and at a faster rate – over the next 20 years.
 The UN expects a 0.8% annual decline in working people in Japan between 2020 and 2040, compared to a 0.5% decline for the eurozone.
 The drag on European GDP growth should therefore be less severe.
 Our latest 10-15 year real growth assumptions, from our 2020 Long-Term Capital Market Assumptions, are 1.2% for the eurozone and 0.6% for Japan.

 Slower GDP growth expectations in Japan will not help to ease the pressure of rising government debt to GDP.
-In the eurozone, the combination of the lower current debt to GDP ratio and the higher expected GDP growth rate means that the debt burden is nowhere near as large in Europe as it is in Japan (see chart below).
+In the eurozone, the combination of the lower current debt to GDP ratio and the higher expected GDP growth rate means that the debt burden is nowhere near as large in Europe as it is in Japan (see below chart).

 Eurozone and Japan government debt to GDP ratios